karan9nov/customize-terminal-mac/README.md

 # customize-terminal-mac
-Two files to customieze your mac terminal

-This repo contains two files.
-1. bashrc
-2. bash_profile

-These two are text files, but in order to customize your terminal, you need to create dot files in your HOME directory if they do not already exist.
+You need to have these two dot files in your HOME directory in order to customize your terminal

+    .bashrc
+    .bash_profile

 To create these files, you need to use the 'touch' command.